MajorZiploc/BodyComp/README.md

    Can be used to show how metrics were gotten for a given day
 2. Add a Scale CRUD page for user
 3. Add a Weight Units CRUD page for user
-4. Find new library for CSV reading and wire the post bulk upload function
+4. DONE ---- Find new library for CSV reading and wire the post bulk upload function
 5. Add Scale select dropdown in the bulk upload page for the CSV upload process
 6. Add a page to insert a single day of data and a post to accept this data
 7. Add a CRUD page for the Day table for a user